Buffett's Berkshire Hathaway reports nearly $50B loss as investments drop

 Berkshire is sitting on a pile of more than $137 billion cash because Buffett has struggled to find major acquisitions for the company recently

 On Saturday afternoon, Buffett plans to lead an abbreviated online version of Berkshire's annual meeting without any of the roughly 40,000 shareholders who typically attend.
-The company shifted to an online meeting and canceled all the events surrounding the event because of the coronavirus outbreak.
+The company shifted to an online meeting and cancelled all the events surrounding the meeting because of the coronavirus outbreak.

-Berkshire Hathaway Inc. owns more than 90 companies, including the BNSF railroad and insurance, utility, furniture and jewelry businesses.
+Berkshire Hathaway Inc. owns more than 90 companies, including the railroad and insurance, utility, furniture and jewelry businesses.
 The company also has major investments in such companies as Apple, American Express, Coca-Cola and Bank of America.